-- Increase your monthly mortgage payments by $525, treating your 30-year loan like a 15-year loan.
-You’ll be debt-free six years sooner, and if you then add your house payment to your monthly retirement contribution, you could retire at age 65 with a paid-for home and nearly $2 million in your nest egg.
+- Increase your monthly mortgage payments by $500, treating your 30-year loan like a 15-year loan.
+You’ll be debt-free six years sooner!
+And, if you then add your house payment to your monthly retirement contribution, you could retire at age 65 with a paid-for home and nearly $2 million in your nest egg.

 Everyone’s situation is different, but for most people, sacrificing the future security your 401(k) provides is never a good idea—even for a goal like becoming debt-free.